-While some things will be very different from what you experience driving at home, there will be some similarities driving in Peru and countries such as the United States, including driving is on the right side of the road, like in the U.S.
+While some things will be very different from what you experience driving at home, there will be some similarities between driving in Peru and countries such as the United States, including driving is on the right side of the road.

-- Speed limits: In general, drivers are permitted to drive at speeds up to 90 kilometers/hour (56 miles/hour) on open roads, 50 kilometers/hour in towns (31 miles/hour), and 100 kilometers/hour (62 miles/hour) on motorways.
-Additionally, traffic cameras have been in place since 2018 to ticket speeding drivers even when officers aren't around, so you should never exceed the speed limit.
+- Speed limits: In general, drivers are permitted to drive at speeds up to 90 kilometers per hour (56 miles per hour) on open roads, 50 kph in towns (31 mph), and 100 kph (62 mph) on motorways.
+Additionally, traffic cameras ticket speeding drivers even when officers aren't around, so you should never exceed the speed limit.

 - Cell phones: It is against the law to talk or text on a cell phone while driving in Peru, unless you have a hands-free phone.
 Unfortunately, many people don't abide by the law.

 - Seat belts: Every passenger in a moving car in Peru must be properly secured with seat belts, whether in the front or rear seat of the car.

-- Children in the vehicle: You must use child safety seats in the back seat of the vehicle for children 3 years old and younger.
+- Children and car seats: You must use child safety seats in the back seat of the vehicle for children 3 years old and younger.
 It is mandatory that any kids under the age of 12 wear seat belts in the back seats.

-- Drinking and driving: Drivers may have no more than 50 milligrams of alcohol per 100 milliliters of blood.
+- Alcohol: Drivers may have no more than 50 milligrams of alcohol per 100 milliliters of blood.
 Just one drink can take you over the limit so in addition to not driving under the influence for obvious safety reasons, it’s best to completely avoid drinking and driving.